 Interviewer: The whole wedding, the whole marriage, the marriage lasted

 Gilbert: I have written on that marriage, if you want to read it

 Interviewer: We’ll have to put that in our archives.

 Interviewer: Tell me about your other siblings you have.

-Gilbert: My other sibling was Dorothy Freedman, she was married to Al
+Gilbert: My other sibling was Dorothy Friedman, she was married to Al

 disposition to heart disease, he died at 49, playing tennis

 at the Winding Hollow and of course he died from emphysema

 Gilbert: Dorothy’s children, Daniel Friedman who is professor of